Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Introduction

 \section{Introduction}

 The moment of inertia is one of the most important characteristics of deformed atomic nuclei \cite{BM2,Ring,Sol,Sit}.
-As was shown by extensive theoretical and experimental studies for medium and heavy nuclei, moments of inertia $\cal J$ generally grow with nuclear quadrupole deformation $\beta$ and decrease with development of pairing.
-The first feature is demonstrated by the familiar rigid-body (RB) and hydrodynamical (HD) estimations for $\cal J$ \cite{BM2,Ring,Sol,Sit}.
+As was shown by extensive theoretical and experimental studies for medium and heavy nuclei, moments of inertia $\cal J$ generally grow with nuclear quadrupole deformation $\beta$ (regime $d{\cal J}/d\beta >0$) and decrease with a development of pairing.
+The first feature is demonstrated by familiar macroscopic rigid-body (RB) and hydrodynamical (HD) estimations for $\cal J$ \cite{BM2,Ring,Sol,Sit}.
+The regime $d{\cal J}/d\beta >0$ is mainly relevant for the collective nuclear flow realized in medium and heavy nuclei.
 Light nuclei with their extreme deformations and strong shell effects suggest additional interesting opportunities for investigation of dependence of $\cal J$ on the deformation, shell structure and pairing.

-In this study we show that the usual trend that $\cal J$ grows with $\beta$ can be reverted in light deformed nuclei.
-In particular, one can get a regime with a negative derivative $d{\cal J}/d\beta$.
-As discussed below, this can be caused by combination of a weak or zero pairing with a specific evolution of particle-hole (1ph) excitations which have a dominant contribution to $\cal J$.
+In this study, we show that the usual trend that $\cal J$ grows with $\beta$ can be reverted in light deformed nuclei $^{24}$Mg and $^{20}$Ne, i.e., we can get in these nuclei the regime $d{\cal J}/d\beta <0$.
+This regime can be governed by a {\it single} 1ph configuration and realized at zero pairing.

-We already know many remarkable examples when interplay of a collective motion and individual 1ph or two-quasiparticle (2qp) excitations essentially affects moments of inertia.
-There is the backbending phenomenon \cite{bb} produced by a crossing of ground-state (g.s.) and 2qp bands, see \cite{Ring} for basic discussion.
-In this case, we get a rapid increase of $\cal J$ at high orbital momenta.
-Further, moments of inertia can be affected by onset of nuclear triaxiality and relevant wobbling rotation, see e.g. \cite{BM2,Mar,Naz,Frauendorf}.
-An appearance of $\gamma$-deformation can lead to phase transitions between axial and non-axial nuclear shapes and corresponding changes of $\cal J$ \cite{Kva06}.
-Moreover, the triaxiality can result in so-called "magnetic rotation" where particular high-j proton and neutron orbitals cause rotation-like structures with a substantial dynamical $\cal J$ \cite{Fra93,Meng,Frauendorf}.

-A large number of studies of $\cal J$ was performed within various versions of the unified collective rotor model (UCRM) of Bohr and Mottelson \cite{BM2,Ring} and cranking model (CM) originally proposed by D.R.
-Inglis \cite{In54,In56}, see \cite{Ring,Frauendorf} for extensive CM reviews.
-To our knowledge, in these explorations, the dependence of $\cal J$ on the axial quadrupole deformation $\beta$ was not yet thoroughly inspected.
-For example, CM studies usually estimate $\cal J$ and $\beta$ as functions of the rotation frequency $\Omega$ but do not consider the explicit dependence ${\cal J}(\beta)$.
-If one constructs this dependence from available ${\cal J}(\Omega)$ and $\beta(\Omega)$ results, one can find the cases $d{\cal J}/d\beta < 0$ (decrease of $\cal J$ with rising $\beta$ or, vice versa, increase of $\cal J$ with reduction of $\beta$), see e.g. \cite{Kva06}.
-However, we were not able to find any direct analysis of $d{\cal J}/d\beta$ in UCRM and CM studies.